 Remove clutter.
 Too many accessories and decorations can be distracting and make the bedroom look crowded.

-You'll find nightstands, headboards and sets of master bedroom furniture in styles that range from classic to cottage to modern, industrial, traditional and more.
+You'll find nightstands, headboards and sets of primary bedroom furniture in styles that range from classic to cottage to modern, industrial, traditional and more.
 There's something for every taste.

 For a beachy, coastal style, paint your walls in a color scheme of blues, greens and whites and dress your bed with bedding and throw pillows in complementary colors.
 Hang sheer curtains to let breezes blow through and bring in natural materials with a wicker ottoman or sisal rug.